Unhappy with my IVA can I go Bankrupt?

 Alternatively you may no longer be able to make reasonable payments towards your debts.
 If this is the case Bankruptcy could be ideal.
 Where you have no disposable income ongoing payments are not required.

-If you are a homeowner with equity your property might be at risk if you go bankrupt.
-Before deciding on this course of action you should speak to one of our experts.
+If you are a homeowner your property might be at risk if you go bankrupt.
+Speak to us before deciding to cancel your IVA (0800 044 3194).

 How to stop your IVA